siddarth-ba-72/Software-Architecture-and-Design-Patterns/README.md

 ## II.
 Behavioral Design Patterns:
 In software engineering behavioral design patterns are design patterns that identify common communication patterns between objects.
 These patterns increase flexibility in carrying out the communication.
 ### 1. Strategy Design Pattern
+- Enable selecting an algorithm at run-time
+- Define a family of algorithms , put each of them into separate class, and make their objects interchangeable
+- Encapsulation is an important concept in OOP-Consider the classes and methods that varies and encapsulate it
+- Later we can change or update parts of the application that change frequently without affecting the static parts the actual run-time object should not be locked into the code the type of a variable should be abstract (interface or abstract class) – can be of any concrete implementation
+- The dependency inversion principle handles this problem
 ### 2. Observer Design Pattern
+- Defines one-to-many dependency between given objects or entities
+- So that when one object changes state all of its dependents are notified and update automatically
+- `Subject` is the object that is being monitored
+- `Observers`(or listeners) are depending on the `Subject`
+- Achieve loosely coupled software systems, having little knowledge of each other
+- Only thing that the subjects knows about the observer is that it implements a certain interface, we can add observers
+- No need to modify the `subject`, independently reuse subjects or observers
 ### 3. Command Design Pattern
+- Aim is to achieve separation of concerns
+- Loosely coupled design, the user interface components know nothing about the underlying business logic or the model
+- We can change the sender's behaviour during the run-time
+- So we can encapsulate requests as objects basically
+- Method invoking the computations knows nothing about the implementations
+- 4 components of command pattern -> `command`, `receiver`, `invoker`, `client`
+  - `Command`: It knows about receiver and invokes a method of the receiver.
+The values for parameters of the receiver method are stored in the command
+  - `Receiver`: It does the work itself
+  - `Invoker`: Knows how to execute a command and optionally does bookkeeping about the command execution.
+The invoker does not know anything about a concrete command it knows only about command interface
+  - `Client`: The client decides which command to execute.
+To execute a command it passes the command object to the invoker object
+- We can decouple classes that invoke the operations and classes that execute these operation
+- Add further commands without modifying existing code
+- Do not have to execute the commands, we can store these commands in a data structure
 ### 4. Iterator Design Pattern
+- We can access elements of a collection for example in sequential manner without any need to know about the underlying representation
+- Essentially it is useful when we want to iterate through elements with different types
+- The iterator pattern decouples the algorithms form the containers without the need for the underlying representation
 ### 5. Template Design Pattern
+- Subclasses will override the specific steps and decide the concrete behaviors of the modules
+- Bases on inheritance usually
+- Operates on class level which means it is static
 ### 6. Null Object Design Pattern
+- References(Objects) in Java may be null - which means empty objects essentially(we cannot do any operations)
+- It can be complicates to deal with null references to avoid `NullPointerException` - if-else statements and try-catch blocks
+- Good programming practice to avoid null references
 ### 7. Visitor Design Pattern
+- If we would like to do some specific operation on different entities, what if we want to save all the geometric shapes into a file?
+- Saving all shapes one-by-one violates single responsibility principle or open/closed principle
+- Way of separating an algorithm from an object structure on which it operates

 ## III.
 Structural Design Patterns:
+In software engineering structural design patterns are about how classes and objects can be composed to form larger structures.
+The structural design patterns simplifies the structure of software components by identifying the relationships between them.
 ### 1. Decorator Design Pattern
+- We would like to add or more behaviors dynamically
+- We can use inheritance but the problem is we cannot change the behaviors at run-time
+- In several languages every class must have just a single parent class
+- In decorator design patterns we can attach additional responsibilities to an object dynamically
+- Provide a flexible alternative to subclassing and for extending functionality
 ### 2. Facade Design Pattern
+- We would like to deal with a complicates library or framework - we have to initialize the framework related classes and handle all the dependencies
+- The problem would be classes may become tightly coupled to the implementation of the framework or library
+- Facade pattern provides a simple interface to the complicated framework or system
+- Has limited functionality but this is exactly the main advantage
 ### 3. Flyweight Design Pattern
+- We would like to minimize the memory usage by sharing as much as data as possible with similar objects
+- We create flyweight object and every single character refers to it
+- Minimizes memory usage by sharing as much data as possible with other similar objects
+- Suggests not to store the features in the given object
+- Objects storing the intrinsic states exclusively are called flyweights
 ### 4. Adapter Design Pattern
+- Allows objects with incompatible interfaces to collaborate and work together
+- It is often used to make existing classes work with others without modifying their source code
+- Legacy code cannot use several features in the exact same way

 ## IV.
 Service Locator Design Patterns:
 - used for obtaining the processes involved in obtaining a service with a strong abstraction layer